-The following tables show the per ADS and total underwriting discounts and commissions to be paid to the underwriters by us.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 4,500,000 additional ADSs.
+The following tables show the per ADS and total underwriting discounts and commissions to be paid to the underwriters by us and the selling shareholders.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 2,463,240 additional ADSs.